jasp-stats/jaspMetaAnalysis/inst/help/EffectSizeComputation.md

 Effect Size Computation
 ==========================
 --------------------------
 This analysis allows users to compute effect sizes based on the design and measurement of their experiment.
 In case multiple types of designs and measurements are included in the data set, the user can specify the order in which the effect sizes are calculated (the effect size from the following option is filled in only if it was computed in the previous step).

+Already included effect sizes can be passed forward using the Reported effect sizes option.

+The selected effect size can be computed only for a subset of the dataset using the Subset indicator variable..

 See [metafor's documentation](https://wviechtb.github.io/metafor/reference/escalc.html) for more detail about the effect sizes.